isomerpages/ogp/_about-us/ops/suhaila.md

   - PaySG
   - Queue
 accomplishments: >-
-  * Conducted user training and education for HAS to onboard cliincs for HPV and inflluenza vaccination, leading to >700 clinics onboardee
+  * Conducted user training and education for HAS to onboard clinics for HPV and influenza vaccination, leading to >700 clinics onboarded

-  * Established clearer HAS incident management proceures with AIC and HPB, leading to a sharp drop in negative clinic user feedback arising from incidents\\
+  * Established clearer HAS incident management proceures with AIC and HPB, leading to a sharp drop in negative clinic user feedback arising from incidents

   * Established HAS product operations task process workflows including metric monitoring via Vault, clinic whitelisting, and user support escalation processes
 quote: ""